top of page

 Anatomy Of WC Class Codes

-Understanding Workers Comp Class Codes: A Guide For Businesses
+Understanding The Workers Comp Class Code: A Guide For Businesses

 What Is A Workers Comp Class Code?

-A workers compensation classification code is a four-digit numerical code assigned to businesses by their workers compensation insurance companies.
+A workers comp class code is a four-digit numerical code assigned to businesses by their workers compensation insurance companies.

 For example: Class Code 5535, Sheet Metal Work-Installation & Drivers